The Miz: Ultimate Pro Wrestling (2003–2004)

-World Wrestling Entertainment/WWE
+World Wrestling Entertainment/WWE (2004–present)

 Tough Enough and developmental territories (2004–2006)

 In October 2004, Mike Mizanin entered the fourth season of Tough Enough, a televised competition which awarded the winner a World Wrestling Entertainment (WWE) contract and US$1,000,000.
 Despite coming last in an arm wrestling tournament on November 25, Mizanin outlasted six other wrestlers and reached the final round.
 At Armageddon on December 12, Mizanin faced the other remaining entrant, Daniel Puder, in a three-round "Dixie Dogfight" (boxing match).
 Neither man achieved a knockout, and the contest was awarded to Puder on the basis of crowd reaction.
 On the December 16 episode of SmackDown!, Puder was declared as the winner of Tough Enough by head trainer Al Snow.
 Despite coming up short on Tough Enough, Mizanin had piqued the interest of WWE and he was eventually offered a developmental contract.

 Mizanin was sent to Deep South Wrestling (DSW) to train under Bill DeMott, relocating to McDonough, Georgia in the process.
 In July 2005, he wrestled two dark matches for WWE, teaming with former Tough Enough champion Matt Cappotelli to face The Highlanders (Robbie and Rory McAllister).
 On December 1, Mizanin defeated Mike Knox in the finals of a tournament to determine the inaugural Deep South Heavyweight Champion.
 He continued his partnership with Matt Cappotelli throughout the second half of 2005 in WWE dark matches and house shows until Cappotelli, nominally of Ohio Valley Wrestling (OVW), was diagnosed with a brain tumor after an injury at a taping in December 2005.
 After Cappotelli's death from brain cancer in June 2018, Miz revealed they were to be called up to the SmackDown roster as a tag team known as Reality Check in 2005, but these plans were halted due to Cappotelli's cancer diagnosis.

 On January 3, 2006, it was reported that Mizanin had been transferred to OVW.
 On the January 18, 2006 OVW TV show, Mizanin made his debut as Miz with a Miz TV segment, where he was shown talking backstage.
-On the January 28 episode of the OVW television show, The Miz wrestled his first singles match against René Duprée, but lost by countout.
+On the January 28 episode of the OVW television show, the Miz wrestled his first singles match against René Duprée, but lost by countout.

 At the February 8 OVW TV taping, Miz and Chris Cage captured the OVW Southern Tag Team Championship, defeating Chet the Jett and Seth Skyfire.
 On March 19, Deuce Shade defeated Miz in a singles contest to win the championship for his team The Untouchables (Deuce Shade and Domino).